Walton, Milton Keynes: Walnut Tree

 Walnut Tree is a residential district in Walton, with a population of 3,354 in the last UK census.
 It is named after the Walnut Tree Farm, on whose land the estate was built.
 All the street names in Walnut Tree are named after either wild flowers and herbs or 18th century turnpike trusts.

 Walnut Tree is home to a local centre, including small shopping outlets and takeaway restaurants.
 The district also contains a GP surgery, a sports injury clinic, a pub and a pet supplies store.

 The area features three schools, all operated by the Milton Keynes Education Trust (MKET) – Walton High for secondary education as well as the Heronshaw and Heronsgate schools for primary education, serving both Key Stage 1 and Key Stage 2 respectively.

-There is a cricket ground and football pitch with changing facilities.
-There are a number of play parks for children scattered throughout the area.
+There are a cricket ground and football pitch with changing facilities.
+A number of play parks for children are scattered throughout the area.